metacpan/metacpan-cpan-extracted/distros/A/App-Regather/README.md

 regather has plugin structure and allows to perform any desired action, based on event data

-now it has these two plugins:
+plugins now available
 * configfile
 * nsupdate
+* script

 As example, regather, on LDAP event can
 * create/re-write/delete OpenVPN client config file/s